philipbelesky/Caribou/docs/index.md

 ## Overview

-Caribou is a Grasshopper plugin for parsing downloaded Open Street Map data into Rhino geometry.
+Caribou is a [Grasshopper](https://www.grasshopper3d.com) plugin for parsing downloaded [Open Street Map](https://www.openstreetmap.org) data into Rhino geometry.
 Caribou is currently in an beta state, but core functionality should be stable.

 ## Features

-- ✅ Windows and MacOS are both fully supported
+- ✅ Windows and MacOS are both fully supported on Rhino 6 and Rhino 7
 - ✅ Very fast parsing of even very large files
 - ✅ Data-rich GUI interface provided for understanding and filtering OSM metadata
 - ✅ Parsing is performed asynchronously so Grasshopper remains responsive